Consent

 But it also felt like “the right thing to do,” he added.
 “If I could share any nuggets with smaller businesses and help them – and the economy – to become more prosperous, that could only be to the good.”

-The mentoring relationship began in January 2020, and the men managed two face-to-face meetings before the Covid lockdown.
+The mentoring relationship began in January 2020, and the men managed two face-to-face meetings before the COVID-19 lockdown.

 The pair “got on like a house on fire” – and a meeting that was supposed to last an hour lasted an hour and 40 minutes.
 It helped that they had a great deal in common – young families, backgrounds, and similar values.

-This contributed to Glenn’s lasting impression of Adam from the first meeting: “The overriding extent to which he bestows his strong personal values and principles on the business – values that come from his heart, not from some management book.”
+This contributed to Glenn’s lasting impression of Adam from the first meeting: “The overriding extent to which he bestows his strong personal values and principles on the business – values that come from his heart, not from some management book,” Glenn said.

 When key worker status put the business full steam ahead, talking with Glenn helped Adam process and prioritise his thoughts